DCC-EX/Support-Doc/Process-Doc/DCC-EX Release Plan v1-Draft-E.md

 ## Software Product Test Phases

-In order to insure the best possilbe product for our customers, DCC-DX uses a **Product Assurance Testing  (PAT)** process consists of three phases, **Developer **T**esting**,  **Alpha Testing** and **Beta Testing** .
-In many cases a product may undergo a number of internal  testing releases before it is released to customers.
-In this case, a  product may have a number of different Testing  Version Number Tags depending on how the product was tested.
+In order to insure the best possilbe products for our customers, DCC-DX uses a **Product Assurance Testing  (PAT)** process consists of three phases, **Developer **T**esting**,  **Alpha Testing** and **Beta Testing** as shown below:

- Once the Beta Test period has been successfully completed and there no major issues identified, the product shall be re-tagged as as Production Release without any Suffix and made available to everyone.

 ### Developer Unit Testing

-During development the developer will be adding, or modify features and fixing bugs in the product.
+During development the developer will be adding, or modifying product features and fixing bugs in the product.
 During this phase there is no requirement to Tag the developer releases.
-The developer can Tag these releases any way they like.

 **Suffix = No Tag Required** -  for Developer Testing  no suffix tag is required

 ### Alpha Testing

-Once the prouduct has successfully passed all of the developers tests, it is ready forAlpha Testing by others members of the DCC-EX Team.
-At this time, the  product shall be Tagged with the appropirate Product Version Number and an **Alpha** Testing Suffix shall be added to the end of the Version Number as follows:
+Once the prouduct has successfully all of the developers tests, it is ready forAlpha Testing by others members of the DCC-EX Team.
+DCC-EX shall develop stndard  Product Test Plans so as to  provide a cosistent means of teting each product.
+If bugs are found in the product during Alpha Testing, the Alpha Testers shall fill out a DCC-EX Support Request to document the issue in a consistent way so that the  root cause be identified and a fix provided.
+At this time, the  product shall be Git Tagged with the appropriate Product Version Numberdependent of what was changed in the product (see product versions above) and an **Alpha** Testing Suffix shall be added to the end of the Version Number:

    **aa.bb.cc-Alpha-x**

 ### Beta Testing

-Once the Product enters Beta Testing, it shall be tested by individuals outside the DCC-EX team, who shall be asked by invitation to test the product.
-Beta Testing will be conducted for a pre-planned period-of-time, typically one month.
+Once the Product has successfuly passed Alpha Testing, it will enter Beta Testing, In Beta Testing the product shall be tested by individuals outside the DCC-EX Core Team, who shall be asked by invitation to test the product.
+The Beta Testers  shall be given DCC-EX developed Product Test Plans to help them consistently test the product.
+Beta Testers shall also be able to develop and use their own tests during Beta Testing.
+If bugs are found during Beta Testing, the Beta Testers shall be requested to fill out a DCC-EX Support Request to document the issue in a consistent way and to notify the DCC-EX Team so that the root cause of the issue be identified and a fix provided.
+Beta Testing will be conducted for a pre-planned period-of-time to be determined by DCC-EX Development and Management Team.
 Upon Entering Beta Testing,the  product will be re-tagged as follows:

 ​    **aa.bb.cc-Beta-x**

-## Product Releases
+### Production Releases

-Each DCC-EX Release may include multiple products each having its own Version Number.
-For some products the Release Number and Version Number will be the same.
-For other Releaes, multiple DCC-EX Products will be combined togetherinto one Releas, (For example:  A Product and several Software Libraries).
-In these cases, each product may have a different version number than the Release.
+Once the product has successfully passed Beta Testing, it will be ready for general Production Release.
+Each Release may include one or more  products each having its own Version Number.
+For some products the Release Number and Version Number may be the same.
+For other cases where, multiple DCC-EX Products are combined together into one Release, each product may have a different version number than the Release.
+In addition to software, Releases shall also contain:

-   - **Release Notes** that describe what is in the version, new features and limitations
+   - **Release Notes** that describe what is in the release in terms of new features and functions as well as any limitations
-   - **A number of software products** packaged together for easy distribution and installation
+   - **One or more software products** packaged together for easy distribution and installation
    - **Links to binary files** that are included in the release
-- **Note:** There must be at least one or more software products that will be comgined into a Release

-## DCC-EX Document Versioning
+## Document Versioning

-DCC-EX products may be made up of software, hardware and documentation including guides, users manuals, etc. DCC-EX Documents shall have a version number similar to the product verson number:
+DCC-EX  also provides documentation including guides, users manuals, etc.Each  DCC-EX Documents shall have a version number similar to the product verson number as follows:

 **aa.bb.cc-sufix-xx**

 **Where:**

 - **aa** - is the Major version number of the document.
-The Major Version Number starts with 1 and is incremented by 1 when there is a major change to the document, or when there is a major architectural change to the internal architecture of the document
+Major Version Number shall start with 1 and are incremented by 1 when there is a major change to the document.

 - **bb** - is the  Minor version of the document.
-Minor numbers versions start with O are Incremented by 1 when functionality is added to the document in a backwards compatible manner
+Minor numbers versions start with 0 are Incremented by 1 when functionality is added to the document in a backwards compatible manner

 - **cc** is the  Fix version of the document.
-This version starts with 0 and incremented by 1 whenever there are  backwards compatible Fixe(s) to the product that  correct errors in the document
+This version starts with 0 and incremented by 1 whenever there are  backwards compatible Fixe(s)  that  correct errors in the document

-- **Suffix = Draft** -while documents are still in development, the should have a **Draft Suffix** added to the end so show that they are in a Draft State followed by a Letter indicating the current version of the document.
-As multiple drafts of a document  produced, the letter should be incremented through the alphabet, from A to Z.  Once a document has been Reviewed and finalized the Suffix and letter would be removed.
+- **Suffix = Draft** - while documents are still in development, the shall  have a **Draft Suffix** added to the end of the document version number to  show that they are in a Draft State, followed by a Letter indicating the current version of the document.
+As multiple drafts of a document are produced, the letter should be incremented through the alphabet, from A to Z.  Once a document has been Reviewed and finalized the Suffix and letter would be removed.

 - Examples of Document Version Numbers:

   **v1.0.0-Draft-C**  - 3rd draft of the first major version of the document

-  **v1.0.2** - first major version of the document with the second patch or fix
+  **v1.0.2** - First major version of the document with the second fix of a document

-  **v3.5.9-Draft-A**  - First draft, of the third major version and fifth minor versions and one
+  **v3.5.2-Draft-A**  - First draft, of the third major version and fifth minor versions and second fix of the doccument

-## DCC-EX Process Versioning
+## Process Versioning

-Key DCC-EX development and support processes shall also be givena version number as follows:
+Key DCC-EX development and support processes shall also be given a version number as follows:

 **aa.bb.cc-suffix-xx**

 **Where:**

-- **aa** - is the Major version number of the product.
-The Major Version Number starts with 1 and is incremented by 1 whenever the product funcionality  is signifacently changed; APIs are changed in a way that is incompatible with prior versions of the product; or when there is a major change to the internal architecture of the product.
+- **aa** - is the Major version number of the process.
+Major Version Number shall start with 1 and are incremented by 1 whenever the process funcionality  is signifacently changed

-- **bb** - is the  Minor version of the product.
-Minor numbers versions start with O are Incremented by 1 when functionality is added to the product in a backwards compatible manner
+- **bb** - is the  Minor version of the process.
+Minor numbers versions start with 0 and are Incremented by 1 whenever minosr functionality is added to the process in a backward compatable manner

-- **cc** is the Patch or Fix version of the product.
-This version starts with 0 and incremented by 1 whenever there are  backwards compatible Fixe(s) to the product that correct bug(s) in the  product
+- **cc** is the Fix version of the process.
+The Fix  version starts with 0 and is incremented by 1 whenever there are  backwards compatible Fixe(s) to the process that correct bug(s) in the  process

-- **Suffix** - is the Testing Phase of the Product
+- **Suffix** - is the testing Phase of the process

-  **= Alpha** - indicates that the process is in Alpha Testing and it is being tested by members of the DCC-EX Team
+  **Suffix  = Alpha** - indicates that the process is in Alpha Testing and it is being tested by members of the DCC-EX Team

+  If the process affects users outside of the DDCc-EX Core Team,  the process may enter a Beta Testing phase where DCC-EX users are asked to help test the procerss.
+In this case, the Suffix shall be changed to:

+  **Suffix = Beta** - indicates that the process is in Beta Testing and it is being tested by members outside of the Core DCC-EX Team